Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

 When a US spy finds himself in the same precarious situation, he takes it upon himself to get out of the mire, taking whatever jobs he can find to survive until he gets back to those who burned him.

-Before you go all in on Burn Notice, know that it’s a guilty pleasure show of sort.
-Before you ask, there’s an overarching plot, but it just serves as a backdrop to all the unflinching action, which may seem little contrived and far-fetched at times.
+Before you go all-in on Burn Notice, know that it’s a guilty pleasure show of sorts.
+Before you ask, there’s an overarching plot, but it just serves as a backdrop to all the unflinching action, which may seem a little contrived and far-fetched at times.

-Though built on the back of a great premise, it feels wasted at times, especially in a slowish and hallow third season.
-Lately, however, the show has clawed its way back to relevance.
-It’s firing all the cylinders once again.
-My only gripe is a protracted and redundant storyline just to drag the show until the last episode, where everything moves a bit too quickly.
+Though built on the back of a great premise, it felt wasted at times, especially in a slowish and hollow third season.
+Eventually, the show clawed its way back to relevance.
+My only gripe is with the protracted and redundant storylines that just drag the plot until the last episode of the season, where everything moves a bit too quickly.
 Despite its flaws, this extension of the MCU universe remains one of the best Marvel dramas to land on the small screen.

 10. Boston Legal